jainadit27/raven-node/README.md

 The last known working version for `v0.10` and `v0.12` is `raven-node@2.1.2`.
 Please use this version if you need to support those releases of Node.

-To see up-to-date Node.js LTE Release Schedule, go to https://github.com/nodejs/LTS.
+To see up-to-date Node.js LTS Release Schedule, go to https://github.com/nodejs/LTS.

 ## Resources